Group formation with network constraints: Dynamic Group Formation with a Network Constraint

 It is obvious from Figure \ref{fig:Ring with new eq} how the ring affects the stability of this configuration.
 The individuals in group C would like to join group A, but they are unable to because they are not connected to that group on the social network.
 If the network were fully connected, the individuals in group C would like to move to group A, and the configuration would not be stable.
 Note that the constraint of the ring could represent either a constraint on actions (the players would move if they could) or information (the players would move if they knew).
 It could also equally well represent an explicit constraint (a legal constraint), an implicit constraint (a social norm), or a functional constraint (a geographic coincidence).

-This result is significant because while existing models predict that groups will be the same size in equilibrium, real-world groups are seldom identical in size.
-This analysis indicates that if individuals are constrained, group sizes need not be the same.
-By exploiting the fact that any two connected individuals form a fully connected subgraph, we can extend the results in Theorem \ref{thm:static eq} to the current case.
-To do so, we need one final definition: given a network constraint $C$, I call two groups, $G_{j}$ and $G_{k}$ \emph{connected }if $\exists h\in G_{j}$ and $i\in G_{k}$ such that $C_{hi}=1$.
+This result provides some insight into an empirical puzzle.
+Our existing models of group formation predict that groups will be the same size in equilibrium.
+However, empirically, group sizes are clearly far from identical.
+This model indicates that network-type constraints may be one factor that leads to uneven group sizes.